-In addition to key management personnel, the Company transacted with the following related parties during the year ended May 31, 2021 and the ten months ended May 31, 2020:
+In addition to key management personnel, the Company transacted with the following related parties during the year ended May 31, 2022 and 2021:

 - TruePoint Exploration Inc. ("TruePoint") is a privately held exploration service company that provides exploration and administrative services to the Company as well as to other exploration companies.
 Costs covered by TruePoint include exploration expenditures (technical work on the project such as drilling, sampling and geophysics), consulting, investor relations and corporate development costs and other admin costs.
 Timothy Johnson, President and CEO of the Company, and Michael Rowley director of the Company, are minority shareholders of TruePoint; - 1111040 BC Ltd., a private company controlled by the President and CEO of the Company; and - MVR Consulting Inc., a private company controlled by Michael Rowley, Director.